beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/starting.md

 ## Keeping the socket server running with supervisord

-The `websocket:start` daemon needs to always be running in order to accept connections.
+The `websockets:serve` daemon needs to always be running in order to accept connections.
 This is a prime use case for `supervisor`, a task runner on Linux.

 First, make sure `supervisor` is installed.